Blair1233/Class24/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/LessonPlan.md

 4. It's best practice to verify if there are any rules that currently exist before making changes or additions to the system.

-   - Run: `sudo auditctl -l` to list any exsisting rules.
+   - Run: `sudo auditctl -l` to list any existing rules.

    - Output should display no existing rules: